statiagov/gesmew/guides/content/api/orders.md

 ## Show (delivery)

-When an order is in the "delivery" state, additional shipments information will be returned in the API:
+When an inspection is in the "delivery" state, additional shipments information will be returned in the API:

 <%= json(:shipment) do |h|
  { :shipments => [h] }